Starias22/cpp-revision/basics/hello_world/hello_world.md

 ````

 That is the main function of our program.
 It consits the entry point of the programm.It consits of two lines.

+#### cout
 ````C++
     std::cout<<"Hello, world!";
 ````
-That line is the one which allows us to print the "Hello,world" message to the console own to the 'cout' method which is defined in the *namespace* 'std'.
+That line is the one which allows us to print the "Hello,world" message to the console own to the 'cout' method which is defined in the *namespace* 'std'.'<<' is an operator of stream

+#### return

 ````C++
     return 0;
 ````
 That line just allows the main function of our programm to return 0 so as to notify everything has been okay.
 In case of an error, the main function should return a non null integer.
-Let us notify we can use nother integer value such as 1, 5, etc.
+Let us notify we can use another integer value such as 1, 5, etc.

 echo $1

 ## Resume

+* The C++ programming language as all programming languages is not understood by computers.
+So to run a C++ programm, we first of all need to compile it using a C++ compiler such as g++.
+At that step, our code is analised and we get notified of  the eventual errors.
+In case of success, we get a binary file, a bytecode, also called a machine code, or excutable which is understood by our computers.
+We can then execute that code to get the attended result.
+* The main function is the entry point of any C++ programm.
+* The cout function contained in the standard namespace  std, that is defined in the iostream library allows us to print message to the console using the operator '<<'.